IGNOU

 MA in Developmental Psychology |

 More than 1045 colleges offer Psychology courses across various degrees.
-Admission to these institutes is based on either entrance examination or direct admission based on merit score.
+Admission to these institutes is based on either an entrance examination or direct admission based on merit score.
 In the table below, the top colleges offering Psychology courses in India are mentioned:

 Colleges | Average Fees |